lspitzner/brittany/docs/implementation/bridoc-api.md

   (does not completely match `BDPar`, which has an extra argument.)

-  Describes a "paragraph" - a layout consisting of some headline (which must be free of newlines) and content (that may contain newlines).
+  Describes a "paragraph" - a layout consisting of some headline (which may contain newlines, although it rarely does) and content (that may contain newlines).
 Simple example is a `do`-block:

   ~~~~.hs
   do -- headline